 Lathe is one of the most versatile and widely used machine tools all over the world.
-It is commonly known as the mother of all other machine tool.
+It is commonly known as the mother of all other machine tools.
 The main function of a lathe is to remove metal from a job to give it the required shape and size.
-The job is securely and rigidly held in the chuck or in between centers on the lathe machine and then turn it against a single point cutting tool which will remove metal from the job in the form of chips.
+The job is securely and rigidly held in the chuck or in between centers on the lathe machine and then turn it against a single-point cutting tool which will remove metal from the job in the form of chips.

-For performing the various machining operations in a lathe, the job is being supported and driven by anyone of the following methods.
+For performing the various machining operations in a lathe, the job is being supported and driven by any one of the following methods.

 2. Job is held between centers and driven by carriers and catch plates.